emicklei/parzello/README.md

 Each message is inspected to see whether it is about time to publish it to the actual destination topic.

 For example, a message that need to be delivered after 8 minutes will be published to `parcello_5_minutes` once and to `parcello_1_minute ` 3 times.
-Using a configuration, you can specify how many intermediary topics you need based on your estimations of the actual delay amounts.
+Using a configuration, you can specify which intermediary topics you have created with durations based on your estimations of the actual delay amounts.

 ![](./doc/parcello_delay.png)